Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 ✘ Higher costs due to labour and access equipment

-✘ Can disrupt schools, housing blocks or commercial operations
+✘ Can disrupt schools, housing blocks or commercial operations within public-sector buildings.

 Traditional inspections are essential when tactile testing, physical sampling or structural verification is required.